-With an ATA Carnet, you’ll only have to pay one, predetermined cost for the year, as well as a security deposit.
+With a carnet, you’ll only have to pay one, predetermined cost for the year, as well as a security deposit.
 Without the carnet, you would have to pay either duties and taxes on every item you import, or purchase a separate TIB for each entry into a country.

-Additionally, ATA Carnets simplify the import and export process by including all information needed in one document, eliminating the need to file multiple documents or go through additional procedures at each customs point.
+Additionally, carnets simplify the import and export process by including all information needed in one document, eliminating the need to file multiple documents or go through additional procedures at each customs point.

 All items covered by an ATA Carnet must be documented on the carnet’s general list and fall under at least one of three accepted categories in order to be allowed tax-free entry into a country.

-The three categories of goods accepted under an ATA Carnet include:
+The three categories of goods accepted under a carnet include:

-While goods that fall under one of these categories are typically accepted by most participating countries, there are some countries that differ on what they choose to accept under an ATA Carnet.
+While goods that fall under one of these categories are typically accepted by most participating countries, there are some countries that differ on what they choose to accept under a carnet.

 Some countries will allow additional goods to be covered, even if not listed under one of the categories.
 Other countries choose not to accept certain goods, even if those goods fall under one of the three categories.
 Prior to your travel, check with the customs agency in each country you plan to temporarily import to in order to verify whether or not your goods will be accepted.